tallman5/steamroller/README.md

 1. The cable chain mount could be thicker.
 The heat set inserts and screws protrude through the bottom.
 1. No cable cover... yet.
 Maybe the Galileo one works with a longer screw through the motor mounting?

+## Design Files
+Please don't mock my design skills!
+There are two Blender files:
+1. Clockwork - I imported the Clockwork v1 and filled in the front and back parts.
+These became my "blank" for the Steamroller
+2. Steamroller - I took the Clockwork blank and proceeded to use other meshes to remove parts to make room for the OMG.
+Hopefully no one's offended by this method.
+It makes it easy to modify aspects such as hole diameter, positions, etc.

 ## Enjoy!
 If you implement it, share it for others!